hpc/charliecloud/doc/ch-run.rst

     Use :code:`DIR` for the SquashFS mount point, which must already exist.
 If not specified, the default is :code:`/var/tmp/$USER.ch/mnt`, which *will* be created if needed.

-  :code:`--no-home`
-    By default, your host home directory (i.e., :code:`$HOME`) is bind-mounted at guest :code:`/home/$USER`.
-This is accomplished by mounting a new :code:`tmpfs` at :code:`/home`, which hides any image content under that path.
-If this is specified, neither of these things happens and the image’s :code:`/home` is exposed unaltered.

   :code:`--no-passwd`
     By default, temporary :code:`/etc/passwd` and :code:`/etc/group` files are